Late-night NBA agreement sets up frenzy of activity before Kings start 2020-21 season

 The NBA and the Players Association agreed to start the season Dec.
 22. The plan calls for a 72-game season in home arenas with full regular-season and broadcast schedules to be released in the coming weeks.

 Free-agent negotiations can begin at 6 p.m.
-ET on Nov.
+EST Nov.
 20 — just two days after next week’s NBA Draft — with signings permitted beginning at 12:01 p.m.
-ET on Nov.
+EST Nov.
 22. ESPN reported the league’s moratorium on transactions is expected to be lifted early next week.
 This sets up what promises to be a flurry of offseason activity with only two weeks to shore up or reshape rosters before training camp begins Dec.
 1.

 The Kings hold the No. 12 pick and three second-round picks in the draft.
 They have personnel decisions to make regarding Bogdan Bogdanovic, Nemanja Bjelica, Kent Bazemore, Harry Giles III and Alex Len.
 Bogdanovic, who turned down a $51.4 million extension prior to the 2019-20 season, will be a restricted free agent.
 Bazemore, Giles and Len will be unrestricted free agents.
 Bjelica’s $7.15 million salary will become guaranteed if he is not waived before free agency begins.